-Bristol City councillors backed Sainsbury's bid to build on the Memorial Stadium which will now trigger the club's move to a new £40 million stadium on land at the University of the West of England at Filton in South Gloucestershire.
+Councillors have backed Sainsbury's bid to build on the Memorial Stadium which will trigger the club's move to a new stadium at the UWE.

 An application to list the entire Memorial Stadium as a war memorial has been rejected.
 The gates to the stadium are already grade II listed.
 The move would have prevented a supermarket development on the site but English Heritage says the stands are not of sufficient interest.

 Bristol Rovers' plans to build a new stadium have been hit by another delay.

 The club have agreed a deal to sell their current home, the Memorial Stadium, to Sainsbury's to fund a new arena in Frenchay.

 But they now have to wait while English Heritage consider an application to have the whole Memorial Stadium site listed as a war memorial.

 The bid has been made by Jamie Carstairs, a photographer who works at Bristol University.
 He doesn't think it is right that a Sainsbury's is build "on a war memorial" created in the wake of the First World War.